www.cpcalive.com

 example 1:

-Select the BIOS rom and poke the value 2 in 0B13h adress (screen mode of starting) and select slow speed:
+Select the BIOS rom and poke the value 2 in 0B13h address (screen mode of starting) and select slow speed:

 CMD: ; header